kizunanocoin/docs/docs/node-implementation/contributing.md

-title: Contributing code to the Nano node | Nano Documentation
+title: Contributing code to KIZUNANO COIN node | KIZUNANO COIN Documentation

-# Contributing code to the Nano node
+# Contributing code to KIZUNANO COIN node

 ## About the code base

-Nano is written in C++14 and supports Linux, macOS and Windows.
+KIZUNANO COIN is written in C++14 and supports Linux, macOS and Windows.

 **Libraries**

 We use Boost to help us write efficient cross platform code, including the async IO library for networking (asio).

-Make sure you have the correct [Boost version](https://github.com/nanocurrency/nano-node/search?utf8=%E2%9C%93&q=find_package+%28Boost&type=) installed.
+Make sure you have the correct [Boost version](https://github.com/kizunanocoin/node/search?utf8=%E2%9C%93&q=find_package+%28Boost&type=) installed.

 **Submodules**